-- our expected returns and performance of our investments; - the state of government legislation, regulation and policies that support or enhance the economic feasibility of sustainable infrastructure projects, including energy efficiency and renewable energy projects and the general market demands for such projects; - market trends in our industry, energy markets, commodity prices, interest rates, the debt and lending markets or the general economy; - · our business and investment strategy; - availability of opportunities to invest in sustainable infrastructure projects, including energy efficiency and renewable energy projects and our ability to complete potential new opportunities in our pipeline; - our relationships with originators, investors, market intermediaries and professional advisers; - competition from other providers of capital; - · our or any other companies' projected operating results; - actions and initiatives of the federal, state and local governments and changes to federal, state and local government policies, regulations, tax laws and rates and the execution and impact of these actions, initiatives and policies; - · the state of the U.S. economy generally or in specific geographic regions, states or municipalities; economic trends and economic recoveries; - · our ability to obtain and maintain financing arrangements on favorable terms, including securitizations; - general volatility of the securities markets in which we participate; - changes in the value of our assets, our portfolio of assets and our investment and underwriting process;
+- use of proceeds from this offering; - our expected returns and performance of our investments; - the state of government legislation, regulation and policies that support or enhance the economic feasibility of sustainable infrastructure projects, including energy efficiency and renewable energy projects and the general market demands for such projects; - · market trends in our industry, energy markets, commodity prices, interest rates, the debt and lending markets or the general economy; - our business and investment strategy; - availability of opportunities to invest in projects that reduce greenhouse gas emissions or mitigate the impact of climate change, including energy efficiency and renewable energy projects and our ability to complete potential new opportunities in our pipeline; - · our relationships with originators, investors, market intermediaries and professional advisers; - · competition from other providers of capital; - · our or any other companies' projected operating results; - actions and initiatives of the federal, state and local governments and changes to federal, state and local government policies, regulations, tax laws and rates and the execution and impact of these actions, initiatives and policies; - the state of the U.S. economy generally or in specific geographic regions, states or municipalities; economic trends and economic recoveries; - · our ability to obtain and maintain financing arrangements on favorable terms, including securitizations; - · general volatility of the securities markets in which we participate;

-- rates of default or decreased recovery rates on our assets; - · interest rate and maturity mismatches between our assets and any borrowings used to fund such assets; - · changes in interest rates and the market value of our assets and target assets; - · changes in commodity prices; - · effects of hedging instruments on our assets or liabilities; - · the degree to which our hedging strategies may or may not protect us from interest rate volatility; - · impact of and changes in accounting guidance and similar matters; - our ability to maintain our qualification as a REIT; - our ability to maintain our exception from registration under the 1940 Act; - availability of qualified personnel; - · estimates relating to our ability to make distributions to our stockholders in the future; and - our understanding of our competition.
+- · changes in the value of our assets, our portfolio of assets and our investment and underwriting process; - the impact of weather conditions, natural disasters, accidents or equipment failures or other events that disrupt the operation of our investments or negatively impact the value of our assets; - rates of default or decreased recovery rates on our assets; - · interest rate and maturity mismatches between our assets and any borrowings used to fund such assets; - · changes in interest rates, including the flattening of the yield curve, and the market value of our assets and target assets; - changes in commodity prices, including continued low natural gas prices; - · effects of hedging instruments on our assets or liabilities; - · the degree to which our hedging strategies may or may not protect us from risks, such as an interest rate volatility; - · impact of and changes in accounting guidance and similar matters; - · our ability to maintain our qualification as a REIT; - · our ability to maintain our exception from registration under the 1940 Act; - · availability of and our ability to attract and retain qualified personnel; - estimates relating to our ability to generate sufficient cash in the future to operate our business and to make distributions to our stockholders; and - · our understanding of our competition.